pronovic/hcoop-meetbot/DEVELOPER.md

 This plugin was written and tested on Debian GNU/Linux, but should also work on MacOS.
 The code itself is portable, but Limnoria (Supybot) doesn't always work as expected on Windows, so it's best not to try.

+## Architecture and Test Design

+Limnoria (Supybot) plugins are quite specialized, with a standard code structure and a dedicated test framework.
+For this implementation, I have chosen to make the Limnoria plugin in [`HcoopMeetbot`](src/HcoopMeetbot) as a very thin wrapper over functionality implemented in the companion [`hcoopmeetbotlogic`](src/hcoopmeetbotlogic) package.
+The interface has been abstracted, and the backend logic is not even aware of Limnoria.
+By using this design, we can minimize the testing needed to prove that the plugin is wired up properly.
+It's also easier to unit test the business logic, and easier to apply code checks like MyPy.

+There are two different test suites.
+The first, in [`src/HcoopMeetbot/test.py`](src/HcoopMeetbot/test.py), is the Limnoria test suite.
+This must be executed via `supybot-test` &mdash; you can't run it any other way.
+The second, in the [`tests`](tests) package, is a standard Pytest suite.
+The `run test` task (discussed below) executes both suites and combines the coverage results together into a single report.

 ## Packaging and Dependencies

 This project uses [Poetry](https://python-poetry.org/) to manage Python packaging and dependencies.
 Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry.